spryker/spryker-shop-core/Bundles/ProductSearchWidget/src/SprykerShop/Yves/ProductSearchWidget/Theme/default/components/molecules/products-list/README.md

 # products-list (molecule)

-Displays a list of products in the dropdown of autocomplete form.
+Displays a list of products in the drop-down menu of autocomplete form.

 ## Code sample